-Spondylosis is a general term referring to “wear and tear” in the spinal joints, which includes the spinal vertebrae and neural foraminae.
+Spondylosis is a general term referring to “wear and tear” in the spinal joints, which includes the spinal vertebrae and discs.
 Most people of adult age have some degree of cervical spondylosis in their spinal joints.

-Age: as one gets older we are less able to repair the damage we cause to our joints through daily activities.
+Age: as we gets older, we are less able to repair the damage we cause to our joints through daily activities.

-Injury: past injury makes a person more susceptible to future cervical spondylitis.
+Injury: past injury can make a person more susceptible to future cervical spondylosis.

 A comprehensive clinical picture is recommended and will guide us to the most effective treatment, providing the best possible long term outcome.
-Our active rehabilitation programme aims to restore full function and reduce pain levels too, with high emphasis on improving posture at home and work.
+Our active rehabilitation programme aims to restore full function and reduce pain levels, with high emphasis on improving posture at home and work.

-Treatment can involve massage, electrotherapy, mobilisations and acupuncture, but the emphasis is always to work with you giving you advice to manage your problems long term.
+Treatment can involve massage, electrophysical agents, mobilisations, acupuncture and exercise, but the emphasis is always to work with you, giving you advice to manage your problems long term.
 Early intervention leads to accelerated results and allows you a fast return to your normal lifestyle.